 One easy way to figure out what spice level you like is by stirring the sambal oelek into this spicy risotto gradually (perhaps by the teaspoon), and tasting after each addition until it reaches your desired spice level.

 What could be better than lime shrimp cooked in butter?

 If you’ve ever tried beurre blanc shrimp, you know that shrimp + butter is a match made in heaven.

-On it’s own, shrimp is super flavorful, but incredibly low in fat.
+On it’s own, shrimp is super flavorful (especially in seafood pasta salad), but incredibly low in fat.
 So, cooking it in a little bit of butter can really take it to next level as far as even more flavor and succulence to add on top of this spicy risotto.

 Be sure to cook the shrimp until they are just cooked through (opaque throughout).
 If you have an instant read thermometer, they’re done when they reach 145 degrees F!

 Then, stir the lime juice into the shrimp once the shrimp is done cooking.

 This coconut milk risotto can be made vegetarian or vegan!

 To make this coconut risotto recipe vegetarian, simply omit the lime shrimp, or substitute tofu in its place.